pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 - To use a cluster Kubeconfig access credential file: select **Kubeconfig**, navigate to your \<local filepath\>/.kube directory and select the config file.
 Click **SIGN IN**.

 - To use a cluster a Kubeconfig token: select **Token** and paste your Kubeconfig token into the **Enter token** area.
 Click **SIGN IN**.

-    You can now view your deployment details visually using the Kubernetes dashboard.
-You will use this dashboard to review the status of your deployment as you continue.
-At this point, with no deployment, you only see the PKS resources.
-Note that the Kubernetes dashboard does not display your PKS cluster name or your resource name.
-This is expected behavior.
+    You can now view your deployment details using the Kubernetes dashboard.
+Use this dashboard to review the status of your deployment.
+Without a deployment, only PKS resources display.
+The dashboard does not display your PKS cluster name or your resource name, which is expected behavior.

-    In order to continue using the Kubernetes dashboard to see the progress of your deployment, keep this PowerShell or Linux shell prompt open and open a new one for the remaining steps.
+    To continue using the Kubernetes dashboard to see the progress of your deployment, keep this PowerShell or Linux shell open.

 10. Do one of the following: